 Margo added, “It’s a special technology, so it’s not just like being in your kitchen and boiling water to dump on weeds, but I know that also works.”

-Kalene highlighted that because the technology has been specially-developed with patented interchangeable hose heads, it is very accurate in only killing unwanted weeds while not harming other plants.
+Kalene highlighted that because the technology has been specially developed with patented interchangeable hose heads, it is very accurate in only killing unwanted weeds while not harming other plants.

 Kalene said certain weeds will turn bright green as they’re being steamed, and then shortly after they turn black.
 She said the time it takes for the weeds to die depends on the specimen, but she’s seen it happen in a matter of minutes.

 “There was one job we did in Victoria, after we did this huge garden bed because they wanted to wipe out everything, we went back and it was just disintegrating back into the soil,” said Kalene.
-“Which is great because then the fibre goes back into the soil.”
+“Which is great because then the fiber goes back into the soil.”

 While Kalene operates Steam Out Weeds out of her home city Victoria, she intends to offer her services to residents in the South Okanagan over the summer when she and her partner return to re-steam her mother’s crops.
-She explained that while weeds will always continue to grow back, after an area has been steamed then it should remain weed-free for three weeks.
+She explained that while weeds will always continue to grow back after an area has been steamed then it should remain weed-free for three weeks.

 “It prevents the weed from developing seeds and the root structure is shot, so it won’t spread and it won’t come back.
 I mean we’ll always have weeds, but you can keep them controlled and then each year you’ll have less,” said Kalene.